STR Host Calculator · Free

 • Maintenance records — service calls, repairs, dates, vendors

-ArrivHQ produces these in the right format automatically.
-Work logs are created as hosts use the app; mileage and expenses tag automatically when you respond to a guest issue; turnover checklists generate photo-stamped proof per reservation.
+ArrivHQ structures these in the right format as you work.
+Work logs come from your day in the app; mileage and expense entries are pre-filled from your hosting activity for you to review and confirm; turnover checklists produce photo-stamped proof per reservation.
 The compliance packet PDF assembles all of it on demand for any tax year.

 Related guide: The STR host tax mistakes that trigger audits — the documentation gaps that cost hosts the most, and how to close them.